ros2/design/articles/node_lifecycle.md

 #### Valid transition out

 - If the `onConfigure` callback succeeds the node will transition to `Inactive`
-- If the `onConfigure` callback returns a failure code (TODO specific code) the node will transition back to `Unconfigured`.
+- If the `onConfigure` callback results in a failure code (TODO specific code) the node will transition back to `Unconfigured`.
-- If the `onConfigure` callback raises or returns any other return code the node will transition to `ErrorProcessing`
+- If the `onConfigure` callback raises or results in any other result code the node will transition to `ErrorProcessing`

 ### Transition State: CleaningUp